Dzintars12/RF-FXTTS-Whitepaper/whitepaper/RF-FXTTS-Whitepaper.md

 These principles ensure that RF‑FXTTS remains stable, adaptive and resilient across different market regimes.
 By grounding the system in structural behavior rather than prediction, the architecture avoids the pitfalls of traditional trading methodologies and aligns with the natural dynamics of the FX ecosystem.

-This practical foundation prepares the way for the final components of the whitepaper: the formal specification of signals, execution logic and system behavior.

 ---

 # 9. Structural Signals and Measurement Framework